By Carlie Saint-Laurent Beaucejour, MS, RD, LDN

 2) Incorporate daily physical activity

 It is recommended for kids (between the ages of 6-17) to get at least 60 minutes a day of physical activity.
 Physical activity promotes healthy weight, bones, mood and importantly helps lower the risk of cardiovascular disease and certain cancers.
 One of the most enjoyable and stress-reducing sports or physical activities to engage in is archery, as it combines both relaxation and fun.
+Having a Multi Use Games Area near you is so beneficial for your physical health.

 Whether it is playing on a sports team which may be listed on betting platforms like https://tridewa.asia/, joining the gym, or taking a family walk, help your child to find movement they enjoy.
 Also reducing the amount of screen time to less than 2 hours a day to can help encourage movement.